 Lesson Plan - Get It!

-In the first Related Lesson of our So, You Want to Run for Political Office? series, found in the right-hand sidebar, you learned the Constitution's three requirements for running for president.
-Today, you will explore the requirements for taking office within the legislative branch.
+The first Related Lesson in our So, You Want to Run for Political Office? series, found in the right-hand sidebar, explores the Constitution's three requirements for running for president.
+This lesson explores the requirements for taking office within the legislative branch.

-Using the U.S. Archives The Constitution of the United States: A Transcription, read Article 1, Sections 2 and 3 of the Constitution and identity the requirements for becoming a member of the House of Representatives or Senate.
-When you get to the site, click "read transcript" to begin reading the Constitution.
+Access The Constitution of the United States: A Transcription at the National Archives.
+Read Article 1, Sections 2 and 3 of the Constitution and identify the requirements for becoming a House of Representatives or Senate member.

 To be a member of the House of Representatives, a person must be at least 25 years old, have lived in the United States for at least 7 years, and be a resident of the state that he or she wishes to represent.

 - Why do you think the founding fathers established different requirements for each half of the legislative branch?